George B. McClellan: Career

-Mexican–American War 1846–1848
+Mexican-American War 1846–1848

 McClellan's first assignment was with a company of engineers formed at West Point, but he quickly received orders to sail for the Mexican War.
 He arrived near the mouth of the Rio Grande in October 1846, well prepared for action with a double-barreled shotgun, two pistols, a saber, a dress sword, and a Bowie knife.
 He complained that he had arrived too late to take any part in the American victory at Monterrey in September.
 During a temporary armistice in which the forces of Gen. Zachary Taylor awaited action, McClellan was stricken with dysentery and malaria, which kept him in the hospital for nearly a month.
 Malaria would recur in later years; he called it his "Mexican disease."
 He served as an engineering officer during the war, was frequently subject to enemy fire, and was appointed a brevet first lieutenant for his services at Contreras and Churubusco and to captain for his service at Chapultepec.
 He performed reconnaissance missions for Maj.
 Gen. Winfield Scott, a close friend of McClellan's father.
+As a lieutenant he also served under Captain Robert E. Lee, who he would later face at the Battle of Antietam during the Civil War.
+He cultivated a mentorship with Joseph E. Johnston, a close associate of his.
+Their bond was marked by mutual respect and support, especially during pivotal wartime events like the Battle of Seven Pines.
+Even with their professional competition, their camaraderie significantly influenced their military tactics and personal connections throughout the conflict.

 McClellan's experiences in the war would shape his military and political life.
 He learned that flanking movements (used by Scott at Cerro Gordo) were often better than frontal assaults, and the value of siege operations (Veracruz).
 He witnessed Scott's success in balancing political with military affairs and his good relations with the civil population as he invaded, enforcing strict discipline on his soldiers to minimize damage to property.
 McClellan also developed a disdain for volunteer soldiers and officers, particularly politicians who cared nothing for discipline and training.